-- Policy SP2 includes the need to create high quality new development, including through design. - Policy SP5 and supporting policies relate to the protection of the historic environment.

-- The large amount of development proposed in the County Borough will need to be carefully planned to ensure that the built environment is enhanced wherever possible. - The LDP contains little detail on the need for high quality design in new development.
-This lack of guidance may make it more difficult to require and enforce high quality design in development proposals in the County Borough.

-- Design/Development Briefs or masterplans should be prepared for all of the SRGA to ensure that development is designed in a cohesive way.
+- 10.22 Potential positive impacts: - Policy SP2 includes the need to create high quality new development, including through design. - Policy SP5 and supporting policies relate to the protection of the historic environment. - 10.23 Potential adverse impacts: - The large amount of development proposed in the County Borough will need to be carefully planned to ensure that the built environment is enhanced wherever possible. - The LDP contains little detail on the need for high quality design in new development.
+This lack of guidance may make it more difficult to require and enforce high quality design in development proposals in the County Borough. - 10.24 Recommendations and mitigation: - Design/Development Briefs or masterplans should be prepared for all of the SRGA to ensure that development is designed in a cohesive way.
 A coordinated approach to urban layout will help make areas aesthetically more attractive and create a better living environment, to aid creation of sustainable places. - The LDP currently lacks much detail on the design of new development.
 National policy does cover design in some detail.
-However, the LDP has a role to play in defining local design character and setting out to users of the plan what the principles and requirements are for good design.
+However, the planning system has a role to play in defining local design character and setting out to users of the plan what the principles and requirements are for good design.
 High quality design can have many benefits for sustainable development, not only in improvements to the built environment, but also reducing car travel, helping create communities and contributing to healthy lifestyle choices.
+This could now be achieved through Supplementary Planning Guidance on these design issues.